Owaiin/LocalThrones-Business/README.md

 Customers use a QR code from the deal page, which when scanned from a Business login, will check that the QR code is valid and then add that to a count of usage for the business to track how many times a deal has been used.
 Each deal will have a series of pre-defined attributes to help further define the type of interests the users of the deal have.
 For example: Cocktails, Pizza, American.
 This will then help Businesses to create further deals or help them with social media ad campaign target audiences.

 ## TechStack
-NextJS, TailwindCSS, DaisyUI, NextAuth/AuthJS, Prisma, PlanetScale NextAuth, Prisma, and PlanetScale are all hooked-up and working
+NextJS, TailwindCSS, DaisyUI, NextAuth/AuthJS, Prisma, PlanetScale,

+NextAuth, Prisma, and PlanetScale are all hooked-up and working

 ## Images - (This is early days - Just getting the functionality of the QRScanner and validation working